jindrichmynarz/dissertation/parts/evaluation.md

 Offline evaluation is an experimental setting, in which past user interactions are used as ground truth.
 In this setting, some interactions are withheld and the evaluated system is assessed on its ability to fill in the missing interactions.
-The term "offline evaluation" is established in recommender systems research in contrast to online evaluation.
+Offline evaluation is defined in the recommender systems research in contrast to online evaluation.
-While online evaluation involves users in real-time, offline evaluation approximates online evaluation by using pre-recorded user interactions.
+While online evaluation involves users in real-time, offline evaluation approximates actual user behaviour by using pre-recorded user interactions.
 Offline evaluation then *"consists of running several algorithms on the same datasets of user interactions (e.g., ratings) and comparing their performance"* [@Ricci2011, p.
 16].

 <!-- Limitations of offline evaluation -->